Beyond Bali: discover 7 of Indonesia’s lesser-known gems

 When taking the trip, Samosir Island is where most tourists choose to unpack.
 Stay in the vibrant Tuk Tuk area, where many popular restaurants, bars and guesthouses are located.

 Given Bali’s popularity as a tourist destination, wanderlusters have long dubbed The Gili’s as its superior, less-crowded neighbour.

 To access these white-sand beaches, visitors must drive 45 minutes west of Denpasar and catch a 2-hour speedboat to the cluster of islands.

 Stepping onto the sand, visitors are quick to notice the lack of motorised vehicles.
 Tourists and residents rely on bicycles or a traditional horse and cart as the main means of transportation – a welcome addition for those looking to escape the urban chaos.

-Due to the miniscule scale of each island, the majority of accommodation is considered in prime location.
+Due to each island’s minuscule scale, most accommodation is considered in a prime location.
 However, Lombok’s most developed and populated island, Gili Trawangan, has long-served tourists on their quest for restaurants, bars and quaint shops.

 Often neglected when discussing the ‘best of’ Indonesia, Kalimantan is located in the country’s southern portion of Borneo.
 Dense greenery and tropical jungle make up this wildlife paradise, which is so undiscovered that it has been relatively untouched by tourism.